Pingumaniac/TheALLDictionaries/README.md

   ```
  heroku login
  ```
-5. Use Procfice, requirements.txt and runtime.text given in the file.
+5. Use Procfile, requirements.txt and runtime.text given in the file.
 6. Go to Heroku website again and create an application (name: thealldictionaries).
 7. Clone the repository using Git.
  ```